Psychosis affects an individual’s thoughts, feelings and behaviours.

 All the different disorders and diagnoses associated with psychosis are treatable and the great majority of people recover well from their initial episode of psychosis.

-The pattern of recovery from psychosis varies from person to person.
+Recovery from psychosis varies from person to person.
 Some people recover quickly with little intervention.
 Others may benefit from support over a longer period.

 Following recovery from a first episode, a significant number of people (close to 20%) will never experience a second episode (called a relapse) of psychosis.